Tutorial Part 2: Customizing Views#

 schema = PostRead

-async def perform_create(self, schema_obj):
+async def create(self, schema_obj):

 # PostView-specific logic before the base class runs